October 4, 2023

 Where is the Baunei Coast?

-The Baunei Coast is a region on the Eastern coastline of Sardinia, an Italian Island in the Mediterranean Sea.
+Also known as the Costa di Baunei, the Baunei Coast is a region on the East coast of Sardinia, an Italian Island in the Mediterranean Sea.
 We found Sardinia to be generally untravelled when considering how affordable and beautiful it is (and compared to other Mediterranean destinations).

-Note – you may also hear this region referred to as the Gulf of Oresei.
-The Oresei Gulf includes most of the Baunei Coast, though technically extends a little further North to the town of the Oresei.
+Note – you may also hear this region referred to as the Gulf of Orosei.
+The Orosei Gulf includes most of the Baunei Coast, though technically extends a little further North to the town of the Orosei.

 How to get to the Baunei Coast

 There are three main airports into Sardinia, however Olbia is the closest airport to reach the Baunei Coast.
-From Olbia it’s around a 1.5 hour drive to Cala Gonome and a 2.5 hour drive to Santa Maria Navarrese.
+From Olbia, it’s around a 1.5 hour drive to Cala Gonone and a 2.5 hour drive to Santa Maria Navarrese.

 Where to stay on the Baunei Coast